Falling (Harry Styles song): Composition

 Written by Styles and its producer Kid Harpoon, "Falling" is a "hushed" soul piano ballad, that runs for four minutes long.
 In an interview Styles commented that the song was lyrically about slipping back into old ways, becoming a person he didn't want to be again and trying to be a better person.
 In an interview with Radio.com, Styles states that "Falling" is, "That feeling of kind of being overwhelmed, you know you can feel like you’re drowning sometimes… and the fact that it's coming from the piano, I guess it's like writing these songs are what helps but also they can hurt you sometimes."
 According to Laura Snapes from The Guardian, "the line, 'no one to blame but the drink in my wandering hands', from Falling, has prompted tabloid headlines."
 In another line, he sings: "I'm well aware I write too many songs about you."
 In fact, the song was said to be written about his breakup with ex-girlfriend Camille Rowe.
-Hannah Mylrea from NME also noted that "he alludes to the fact he cheated on his ex, admitting that 'there's no one to blame but the drink and my wandering hands."
+Hannah Mylrea from NME also noted that "he alludes to the fact he cheated on his ex, admitting that 'there's no one to blame but the drink in my wandering hands."